 Tax-loss harvesting involves converting investment losses into tax savings.
 For instance, you may claim a capital loss when you sell securities held in a taxable account for less than the original cost.
 Then, you can use the loss to offset capital gains in other parts of your portfolio.
 This strategy can reduce your overall tax liability for the year.

 Most investors reinvest the proceeds after realizing losses.
-When adopting this strategy, be mindful of the wash sale rule, which disallows a tax deduction if you repurchase the same or substantially identical security stock or securities within 30 days.
+When adopting this strategy, be mindful of the wash sale rule.
+This regulation says that if you sell and then buy back the same or a similar investment within 30 days, you can’t claim the loss for tax purposes.

 Consider whether contributing to traditional or Roth accounts makes sense for your situation.
 Traditional plans are ideal for those who expect to be in the same or lower tax bracket during retirement.
 If you anticipate being in a higher tax bracket during retirement, you may want to consider a Roth plan.